KiranKumarMalik/Weather-app-using-Django-and-OpenweatherAPI/README.md

 ## 🌡️ Weather application using Django framework, Openweathermap API and unsplash API

-Weather Application is a Django web application designed for to know the temperature, humidity and wind speed of particular city
+Weather Application is a Django web application designed for to know the city's State name, temperature, humidity and wind speed of particular city

 ### ⚙️ Technical Stack